| Horse Sense #57

 tried the berries because I don't have anywhere to plant

+them.
 Chicken Little may be Right

 Microsoft says recovery from malware is